Gilad Erdan: In the 34th government

 On 24 May 2015, Prime Minister Netanyahu appointed Erdan as Minister of Public Security, Strategic Affairs and Public Diplomacy in the 34th Government.
 Erdan was again appointed as a member of the Security Cabinet.
 Erdan's appointment came eleven days after he initially refused to join Netanyahu's cabinet, claiming he wasn't offered enough tools to make a real change as a Minister.

-As the Minister of Public Security, Erdan was in charge of the National Police, Prison Service and the Fire & Rescue Services.
+As the Minister of Public Security, Erdan was in charge of the Police, Prison Service and the Fire and Rescue Services.
 As Minister of Strategic Affairs and Public Diplomacy, Erdan received the responsibility to coordinate the national response to the attempts to delegitimize the State of Israel, and spearhead the fight against the Boycott, Divestment and Sanctions campaign against Israel.

-Upon entering his role, the state of Israel started facing a new wave of Palestinian terror attacks, carried out mainly by incited individuals, and commonly referred to as the "Knife Intifada".
-Erdan's plan to deal with this new wave of terror, consisted of several steps: strengthening police presence in Jerusalem, which became a symbol for terrorists; outlawing Muslim organizations who incited against Jews and harassed them on the Temple Mount; and dealing with online incitement.
-In addition, Erdan initiated the construction and opening of new police stations in East Jerusalem, signaling to the residents of its neighborhoods that the state of Israel will not give up its sovereignty in these areas.
+Upon entering his role, the state of Israel started facing a new wave of Palestinian "terror attacks", carried out mainly by incited individuals, commonly referred to as the "Knife Intifada".
+Erdan's plan to deal with this consisted of several steps: strengthening Israeli police presence in Jerusalem; outlawing two Muslim organizations, the Morabitun and Murabitat, who were accused of harassing and inciting violence against Jews on the Temple Mount; and dealing with online incitement.
+Erdan initiated the construction and opening of new police stations in East Jerusalem, which was seen by many residents as representative of "another step in increased Israeli influence in East Jerusalem".